One can only imagine what goes on behind the closed doors of Alabama's new men's basketball practice…

 Steele Medically Cleared To Play

-said.
+"We're excited to have Andrew Back," Alabama Coach Anthony Grant said.
 "Four or five months ago we thought his career was at an end because of his concussions.
 It has been a long ordeal."

 Steele announced an end to his competitive career in June because of lingering post-concussion symptoms.
 In recent months, the 6-4, 230-pound guard has experienced no post-concussion symptoms and has been cleared by Bama's medical staff to return to action.